 Why AWS Still Has Multi-Day Global Outages in 2025: The Eternal Gap Between Static Files and Live Cloud Reality

-On February 28, 2017, Amazon S3 in the US-EAST-1 region suffered a region-wide service disruption.
-The root cause was an operational mistake in the internal maintenance workflow that unexpectedly removed servers from critical S3 subsystems.
+On February 28, 2017, the Amazon S3 service in the US-EAST-1 region experienced a major service disruption.
+Amazon’s post-incident summary reported that the root cause was an operational error during an internal maintenance procedure, which unintentionally removed more servers than intended from two critical S3 subsystems.

 Static Configs Cannot Track Live Reality